ahhz/random-raster/docs/random_raster_driver.md

-# Custom GDAL Random Raster Format Documentation
+# GDAL Random Raster Format (custom format)

 This document provides usage instructions for the custom GDAL raster format that generates rasters of random values.
-This format leverages the GDAL caching mechanism for efficient data access.
+This format leverages the GDAL caching mechanism for efficient data access and the distributions provided in the <random> library of the C++ standard library (since C++11).

 ## Introduction